MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/monitor-your-app.md

 ---
-title: Monitor your app using Azure Developer CLI (azd)
+title: Monitor your app using Azure Developer CLI (azd) Preview
 description: Learn how to use Azure Developer CLI (azd) to monitor your app health.
 author: puicchan
 ms.author: puichan